ropensci/MODIStsp/README.md

 ## Important note - MODIS collection 006

 NASA recently switched to provision of Collection 6 datasets for most Land Products.
-At the moment, MODIStsp only allows download for Collection 5 datasets. **Support for Collection 6 will be added as soon as possible !**
+At the moment, MODIStsp stable release only allows download for Collection 5 datasets.
+If you want to test the download of collection 6 datasets, please use the "devel" branch (follow instructions below; at point 3 use the command `install_github("lbusett/MODIStsp", ref="devel")`).
+Note that this is development branch, so do not hexitate to report us any potential problem. **Stable support for Collection 6 will be added as soon as possible!**

 ## Installation <a name="Installation"></a>